WakeReality/Twine_Engine_Troubles/README.md

 This does not use the module option of Tweego and has the .js file in the source directory.

 PROBLEM: The Twine passage can not find the JavaScript function.

+# Engine Namespace

+This third example fails with a syntax error in the Twine HTML file.